Insulin Pump Rundown

 Omnipods are tubeless pumps that stick to the skin via an adhesive patch.
 This pod contains a small, automated cannula and is filled with up to 200 units of insulin immediately prior to insertion of the pod.
-A hand-held Personal Diabetes Manager (PDM) acts as a allows for control of injections, displays your levels and data, allows you to set warnings.
-In the Omnipod UST4000, the PDM has a built-in Freestyle BGM that eliminates the need to carry two separate pump/meter devices, but it doesn’t come with CGM integration.
+A hand-held personal diabetes manager (PDM) acts as a allows for control of injections, displays your levels and data, allows you to set warnings.
+In the Omnipod UST4000, the PDM has a built-in Freestyle Blood Glucose Meter (BGM) that eliminates the need to carry two separate pump/meter devices, but it doesn’t come with CGM integration.

 Omnipod Horizon Automated Glucose Control System

 The biggest upgrade with this model is the introduction of SmartGuard technology, which will suspend insulin delivery if hypoglycemia is predicted by CGM to occur within 30 minutes.
-The system automatically resumes insulin delivery once glucose levels start to recover.
-The results of the SMILE study, presented at ATTD in February 2019, indicated the effectiveness of the SmartGuard Suspend before low technology in reducing episodes of hypoglycemia in adults with Type 1 after 6 months of use.
+The system automatically resumes insulin delivery once blood glucose levels start to recover.
+The results of the SMILE study, presented at ATTD in February 2019, indicated the effectiveness of the SmartGuard Suspend before low technology in reducing episodes of hypoglycemia in adults with type 1 after six months of use.